l3aconator/kelleyink-grav-admin/user/pages/01.home/_services/services.md

     -
         servicename: Writing
         icon: pm
-        text: 'Web content, marketing pieces, even <a href="" target="blank">satire</a>…you name it, I’ll write it for you.'
+        text: 'Web content, marketing pieces, even <a href="http://myweekinsports.blogspot.com/" target="_blank">satire</a>…you name it, I’ll write it for you.'
 itemcolfour:
     -
         servicename: 'Social Media'